guil95/ports-service/README.md

 *Note*: Ensure that the file you want to import is placed inside the /input directory.

 This will:
+  - Create network

-1 - Set up the database.
+  - Set up the database.
-2 - Run migrations.
+  - Run migrations.
-3 - Execute the import process locally using the specified JSON file.
+  - Execute the import process locally using the specified JSON file.

 ### Utilities commands